Hong Kong Polytechnic University: Overall Rankings

-Subjects / Areas Rankings
+Subject / Area Rankings

 QS Subject Rankings

-In the QS World University Rankings by Subject 2022:

-In the QS World University Rankings by Broad Subject Area 2022:
+In the QS World University Rankings by Subject 2025:

-THE Subject Rankings

-In the Times Higher Education World University Rankings by Subjects (2023):

 Other subject rankings

-The Faculty of Business is ranked 1st in shipping research in the world, based on 2016 to 2018 data from Thomson Reuters' ISI Web of Science.
-55th in the Top 100 World Rankings of Business Schools by University of Texas at Dallas, based on research contributions to 24 leading business journals from 2012 to 2016.
+The Faculty of Business is ranked 2nd in shipping research in the world, based on Clarivate on Web of Science from 2022-2024.
+It is ranked 35th in the Top 100 World Rankings of Business Schools by University of Texas at Dallas, based on research contributions to 24 leading business journals from 2020 to 2024.

-The School of Design is among top 3 design schools in Greater China, according to Business Week (Oct 2009 issue) and top 25 design schools in the world and is the only selected design school in Asia, according to Business Insider magazine (Dec 2012 issue).